 Support Make-A-Wish During National Cancer Prevention Month

-Cancer and many other life-threatening medical conditions affect children all over the world.
+Cancer and many other critical illnesses affect children all over the world.
 If you would like to make life a little brighter for a child in your community, consider donating a vehicle to Wheels For Wishes benefiting your local Make-A-Wish.
-Make-A-Wish works hard to grant the wishes of children who are facing life-threatening medical conditions.
+Make-A-Wish works hard to grant the wishes of children who are facing critical illnesses.
 A granted wish brings a child more hope, strength and joy during a time when they need it most.

 The proceeds from your vehicle donation will go to your local Make-A-Wish, helping them grant wishes for more children.
 To donate a car, simply give us a call at 1-877-431-9474 or take a moment to fill out our online car donation form.
 Your vehicle donation will make a huge difference in the life a child!